sumelms/website/docs/development/contribute.md

 ## Get in Touch

   - Sumé Community on [Discord](https://discord.com/invite/aaJzjBunTZ), in case you need help or want to make suggestions.
-  - Look for / ask questions at [Stack Overflow] ([https://stackoverflow.com/questions/tagged/sumelms](https://stackoverflow.com/questions/tagged/sumelms)).
+  - Look for / ask questions at [Stack Overflow](https://stackoverflow.com/questions/tagged/sumelms).
-  - Chat with the community on the [Reddit] forum ([https://new.reddit.com/r/sumelms/](https://new.reddit.com/r/sumelms/)).
+  - Chat with the community on the [Reddit](https://new.reddit.com/r/sumelms/) forum.